Paris Olympics Memorable Moments: Simone Biles was the star but the spotlight reached many faces

 Stephen Curry added more hardware to his legacy as he finally won an Olympic gold medal.

-Curry scored 24 points and led the U.S. to a 98-87 win over France in the men’s basketball final.
+Curry scored 24 points and led the U.S. to a 98-87 win over France in the men’s basketball final on Saturday.
 It was the fifth consecutive gold medal for the U.S. — and the 17th in 20 all-time appearances for the Americans at the Games.

 Kevin Durant, the first four-time men’s gold medalist in Olympic basketball history, scored 15 for the Americans, as did Devin Booker.
 And LeBron James, wearing metallic gold sneakers, scored 14 for the U.S. as he won his fourth Olympic medal and third gold.